 Relative humidity is the ratio between the actual amount of water vapour in the air and the maximum amount of water vapour that the air can hold at that air temperature.

 Relative humidity between 40% and 70% does not have a major impact on thermal comfort.
-In some offices, humidity is usually kept between 40-70% because of computers.
-However, in workplaces which are not air conditioned, or where the climatic conditions outdoors may influence the indoor thermal environment, relative humidity may be higher than 70% on warm or hot humid days.
+In workplaces which are not air conditioned, or where the weather conditions outdoors may influence the indoor thermal environment, relative humidity may be higher than 70%.
 Humidity in indoor environments can vary greatly, and may be dependent on whether there are drying processes (paper mills, laundry etc) where steam is given off.

 High humidity environments have a lot of vapour in the air, which prevents the evaporation of sweat from the skin.
 In hot environments, humidity is important because less sweat evaporates when humidity is high (80%+).
-The evaporation of sweat is the main method of heat loss in humans.
+The evaporation of sweat is the main method of heat reduction.

 The more physical work we do, the more heat we produce.
 The more heat we produce, the more heat needs to be lost so we don’t overheat.
 The impact of metabolic rate on thermal comfort is critical.